Team217/FRC-217-Libraries/README.md

 - `motion.TimedPID`
   - runs and controls PID systems on a timer
 - `motion.TimedPIDController`
-  - implements a PID control loop on a timer
+  - implements a WPILib PID control loop on a timer
 - `motion.AccelController`
-  - controls acceleration of a velocity
+  - applies acceleration control to a velocity
 - `motion.MotionProfiler`
-  - applies motion profiling to a velocity
+  - applies acceleration and jerk control to a velocity
-- `motion.SimpleMotionController`
+- `motion.SimpleMotionProfiler`
   - applies PID and acceleration control to control motion
-- `motion.MotionController`
+- `motion.MotionProfiler`
-  - applies PID and motion profiling to control motion
+  - applies PID and acceleration and jerk control to control motion
 - `motion.GeometricProfiler`
   - creates geometric motion profiles using sinusoidal waves
 - `ctre.WPI_TalonSRX`